amanmadov/msin616-final-project/README.md

 ## About The Project

-This is the simple database designed using Microsoft's Pubs Database.
+This is the simple database designed using Microsoft's `Pubs` database.
-The Pubs database provides a set of fictional pieces of information about publishers, authors, titles and sales of books.
+The `Pubs` database provides a set of fictional pieces of information about publishers, authors, titles and sales of books.
-It is now considered obsolete; it is no longer provided with SQL Server since the 2008 version.
+It is now considered obsolete; it is no longer provided with `SQL Server` since the 2008 version.
 The tables and fields are quite obvious.
-They have names such as Authors, Titles, etc., which reflect their content.
+They have names such as `Authors`, `Titles`, etc., which reflect their content.
 And the fields also have obvious names explaining what they contain.

 <p>